alanakra/ban-extract/README.md

 [!WARNING]
 Check that files do not contain commas `,`.
 If not, remove them with CTRL+F and replace with a blank character.
 Data is separated by semicolons `;`.

-When all the files have been executed, you can now run either the `sort-csv-optimized.py` script or the `sort-csv-optimized.py` script, which is much faster to run.
-The outputs will appears in `sorted-communs` and `sorted-voies` directories.
+When all the files have been executed, you can now run `sort-csv.py`.
+The outputs will appears in `sorted-communes` and `sorted-voies` directories.